 It may seem counter-intuitive because it's just cheese, but Whipped Feta can promote health by making it easier and more delicious to eat a tray full of fruit and vegetables!

 What You Need for Whipped Feta

-There are only five ingredients for whipped feta, not including optional salt and pepper.
+There are only five ingredients for whipped feta.
 You probably have most of the ingredients, and if you're like me, you always have a block of feta in the refrigerator.

 - olive oil

 Feta is fairly salty on its own, so additional sea salt is optional.
 Any garnishes like fresh herbs and chopped nus are also optional!

 - FETA.
 This kitchen goes through feta like it goes through avocados, so I get the largest whole block I can find at the grocery store, looking for organic goat or sheep's milk.
 Whole Foods Market's in-house brand 365 has a 16-ounce block of feta in brine in a sealed white plastic container, which makes it easier to have delivered.
 It is not organic, and does not specify sheep's milk, but it works when I can't find anything else.